 WHEN: Friday, Feb.
 3, 9 p.m.
 Free

 Mount Zion Missionary Baptist Church was established in 1880 by a group of African Americans led by Reverend Robert Parker Rumley.
 After 17 years of service, Reverend Rumley turned the church over to Reverend Jacob Robert Nelson.
 Under Nelson’s leadership, in 1919, Miller and Sons Construction Company built the church’s impressive building at 47 Eagle Street on The Block, Asheville’s historically African American business district.
 Born into slavery, Miller and Sons founder James Vester Miller went on to become a master mason who built many of Asheville’s iconic downtown buildings.
-Miller’s granddaughter, photographer Andrea Clarke, still lives in Asheville.
+Miller’s granddaughter, photographer Andrea Clark, still lives in Asheville.